September 30, 2013

 Which characters (if any) really connect us to this film?

-Everyone involved in this film has an interesting story and builds a more complete picture of the relationships.
-Hearing Polley’s siblings talk about their divorces after learning about their mom’s affair is sad yet connects us even more to them.
-This is a real-life family with problems and past challenges, but the difficulties never feel insurmountable.
+Everyone involved has an interesting story and builds a more complete picture of the relationships.
+Hearing Polley’s siblings talk about their divorces after learning about their mom’s affair is sad yet connects us even more.
+This is a real-life family with problems, but the difficulties never feel insurmountable.
 They all sit down and honestly relate their feelings about their parents and the new details.
 It’s clear this is a tight-knit group who didn’t have the perfect childhood but still have done okay.
 A key factor is having Polley so involved in the story and not trying to stay behind the camera.
 We see her directing her father as he records the narration for certain segments.
 There’s so much love in those scenes, and that tone emanates through the movie.
 The heavy subjects never bring us down, and the end results are positive feelings about everyone.

 Does the director have an original vision and execute it well?

 Stories We Tell is an intriguing documentary that succeeds because it never feels like work.
 It’s easy to get engrossed, and Polley’s style is a key factor.
 I haven’t seen her other films, so this is my first exposure to her as a director.
 She’s a talented filmmaker who does a lot more than present the material.
 Her approach enhances the story and has plenty to say about documentary filmmaking.
 We’re obsessed with uncovering the truth, but is that really the most important element?
 When family is involved, the emotional bonds that have built over multiple decades are essential.
 Polley brings a creative approach to a personal tale and delivers one of my best film experiences of the year.